bbauska/W3Cx-5of5/README.md

 If you set the length to a value less than the current number of elements, in that case, it will shorten the array.
 It will remove the unwanted elements from the array.
-Now let\'s have a look at the most useful methods on arrays.
+Now let&apos;s have a look at the most useful methods on arrays.
 One is called "**sort()**" and it's useful for sorting an array.
-I\'ve got an array named "a" in the example.
+I&apos;ve got an array named "a" in the example.

-Ok, let\'s set it again, here.
-I\'ve got an array named "a", if I type "**a.sort()**", it will both return a sorted array but it will also sort the array itself.
+Ok, let&apos;s set it again, here.
+I&apos;ve got an array named "a", if I type "**a.sort()**", it will both return a sorted array but it will also sort the array itself.
 And by default, it sorts the array using just the numerical or alphabetical order.
 You can also add and remove elements to